iphoting/ovpnmcgen.rb/README.md

 	-inkey path/to/john-ipad.key -in path/to/john-ipad.crt \
 	-passout pass:p12passphrase -name john-ipad@vpn.example.com

+### Using OpenSSL to convert from PKCS#12 (.p12) to Cert PEM file
+	openssl pkcs12 -in path/to/john-ipad.p12 -out path/to/john-ipad-cert.crt \
+	-nodes -nokeys

+### Using OpenSSL to convert from PKCS#12 (.p12) to Key PEM file
+	openssl pkcs12 -in path/to/john-ipad.p12 -out path/to/john-ipad-key.pem \
+	-nodes -nocerts

 ## Known Issues

+- OpenVPN Connect v1.2.5 breaking changes

+	*Diagnosis*: Certificates no longer found or VoD mobileconfig broken after OpenVPN Connect upgrade to v1.2.5.

+	The VPN switch in the Settings.app jumps rapidly from On to Off, status switches from Connecting... to Disconnected immediately.
+No logs produced within the OpernVPN Connect app log viewer.

+	This is caused by 1) a breaking change, where the `VPNSubType` has changed, and 2) a bug where the OpenVPN Connect is missing a keychain access entitlement from Apple.

+	*Solution + Workaround*: Enable the `--v12compat` switch to resolve (1), and use `--cert` and `--key` switches to workaround (2).

 - "Not connected to Internet" error/behaviour when VPN should be established.